BingcongLi/ConEF/README.md

 #### ConEF
 This repo contains code for contractive error feedback (ConEF) to reduce the memory overhead of EFSGD.
+** This is an ongoing project.
+Please contact me if you want to use the code. **

 ConEF is useful for training large models since it reduces the communication overhead while repsects to the memory constraint